nesi/research-developer-cloud/README.md

 Location of markdown docs.
 File structure determines categories and sections

+### docs/assets/css
+### docs/assets/javascript
+### docs/assets/images
+### docs/assets/icons
-### docs/assets
+### docs/assets/glossary

-This is broken down into a few things, treat this as site assets like `css`, `images` or `files(pdfs etc)`
+Contains wordlists.

 ### docs/base_folder_name

 Subdirectories of docs become categories.
 If given a index.md, it will have it's own page.

-### summary.md and index
+### docs/summary.md

-These 2 files are used as the following

-`index.md` is the base page for that section or group
+If using literate-nav provides toc order.

-`summary.md` is the nav structure for that section or group, if not supplied then the site will tile all markdown docs out
+If not supplied then the site will tile all markdown docs out.

+### docs/index.md

+Landing page.
+When used in docs subdirectory, will make page as opposed to just a category.

 ### overrides/